 “The aircraft had been in maintenance and the maintenance log noted that the left-hand thrust reverser was inoperative,” said Bruce Landsberg, vice-chairman of the National Transportation Safety Board.”

 The thrust reverser diverts thrust from the engine and can help an aircraft stop.

 Passenger Darwing Silva told reporters that while the plane was still in Cuba passengers were told it might not be fit for flight.
 The plane did take off, four hours late, but passengers were warned they would not have air conditioning for the flight’s duration.
 According to Silva, the lack of air conditioning was the only noticeable issue on the flight, until the plane failed to stop on landing.

 Though all 143 humans on the plane survived, at least three pets died.
 The dog and two cats were in the luggage compartment and drowned when that portion of the plane wound up underwater.
 The flight’s manifest listed four pets—the fourth was in the plane’s cabin—but officials say it is possible there were more pets they could not account for.

 Passengers Did Not Know Where They Were

-Passenger Cheryl Bormann, speaking with Don Lemon from CNN, said the plane experienced a hard landing, bounced and came to a complete stop in what felt like a crash.
+Passenger Cheryl Bormann, speaking with Don Lemon from CNN, said the plane experienced a hard landing, bounced, and came to a complete stop in what felt like a crash.

 “We were in water,” Bormann said.
 “We couldn’t tell where we were, whether it was a river or an ocean.
 There was rain coming down.
-There was lightning and thunder.
+There were lightning and thunder.
 And we stood on that wing for a significant period of time.”